opencast/opencast/docs/guides/admin/docs/configuration/basic.md

     * The password for the communication between Opencast nodes and capture agents.
 This is set to `CHANGE_ME` by default.

 *Note:* The digest credentials are also used for internal communication of Opencast servers.
-So these keys have to be set to the same value on each of you Opencast nodes (Core, Worker, Capture Agent, …)
+So these keys have to be set to the same value on each of your Opencast nodes (Core, Worker, Capture Agent, …)

 Step 3: Change the default shutdown command